$10,000, $20,000, $50,000…

 In other words, you can turn that lost-deal dilemma into massive cash flow… by transforming your real estate website from an underperforming dud into a visitor-converting machine.

-Which is exactly why I’m going to show you how to optimize your real estate landing pages for conversion.
+This is exactly why I’m going to show you how to optimize your real estate landing pages for conversion.

 Follow these rules in your own market.